City Tower Nishi-Umeda

 City Tower Nishi-Umeda (Japanese:シティタワー西梅田) is a high rise apartment building, situated at 7-20 Fukushima, Fukushima-ku, Osaka, Japan.

-This building is the highest in Fukushima ward, and the highest apartment block in the Umeda area.
+At the time of completion in 2006, it was the highest building in Fukushima ward, and the highest apartment block in the Umeda area.
 The glass curtain wall facade, an external wall made with glass, is a notable characteristic of this building.

 Access

 The nearest train station is on the JR Osaka Loop Line and Hanshin Main Line.